crosstheages/public-data/patch-notes-blast.md

       - Cost: 200 Power.
   - Rune: Explosive
     - Complete redesign: Explosive rune now empowers the card you play but only when you play it to make attacks.
-    - Full description: This card gains +25/50/100 additional power when played only.
+    - Full description: This card gains +25/50/100 additional power until the end of the capture.
   - Rune: Overpowering
     - This rune can now be played on opponent's cards as well as controlled cards.
 - Inventory